yoni206/ar-class-2024-hw3/README.md

 Of course, using helper functions for modularity is recommended.

 Notice that `uf_solver.py` imports utility functions from `utils.py`.
-Feel free to use the them, as well as any other function from `utils.py`.
+Feel free to use them, as well as any other function from `utils.py`.
 Functions from `pysmt` are also imported, feel free to use them as well as any other function from `pysmt`.

 ### The Expected Output